rsek/dataforged/starforged_moves.md

   * It's not quite right, and causes a complication or delay: __Lose Momentum (-2)__

 On a **miss**, you don't have it and the situation grows more perilous. __Pay the Price__.

-### Aid Your Ally

-**When you act in direct support of an ally**, envision how you aid them.
-Then, __Secure an Advantage__ or __Gain Ground__ to take action.
-If you score a hit, they (instead of you) take the benefits of the move.

-If you __Gain Ground__ and score a strong hit, you are both in control.
-On a weak hit, your ally is in control but you are in a bad spot.

 ## Exploration Moves